Qulasta: Translations and manuscripts

 In 1867, Julius Euting published a printed Mandaic version of the Qolasta.

 The Qulasta has been translated into English by E. S. Drower in 1959 and by Mark Lidzbarski into German in 1920.
 Lidzbarski's translation was based on two manuscripts, including Ms. Syr.
 F. 2 (R) held at the Bodleian Library, which he called "Roll F."

 E. S. Drower's version of the Qulasta contains 414 prayers (just under 340 prayers if excluding duplicated prayers), which was based on manuscript 53 of the Drower Collection (abbreviated DC 53).
 The fragmentary DC 3, which is an incomplete codex of the Qulasta, was also consulted by Drower.
-DC 53 was copied in 1802 by the ganzibra Adam Yuhana, the father of Yahia Bihram, in Huwaiza, Khuzistan.
+DC 53 was copied in 1802 by the ganzibra Adam Yuhana, the father of Yahya Bihram, in Hoveyzeh in what is now Khuzestan province of Iran.
 The manuscript was purchased by Drower in 1954.

 In 2002, Carlos Gelbert translated the 103 prayers from Lidzbarki's Mandäische Liturgien into Arabic.
 A typesetted Mandaic version has also been published in 1998 by Majid Fandi Al-Mubaraki.

 In 2025, Carlos Gelbert and Mark J. Lofts published a full English translation titled The Qulasta, which includes all of the prayers in Drower (1959).